browserengineering/book/book/visual-effects.md

 Chapter 2 introduced the Tkinter canvas associated with the browser window.
 Chapter 7 added in browser chrome, also drawing to the same canvas.
-Any time anything changed, we had to clear the canvasm and paint & raster everything from scratch.
+Any time anything changed, we had to clear the canvas and paint & raster everything from scratch.
 This is inefficient---ideally, pixels should be re-rastered only if their colors actually change, and pixels that "move around" on the screen, such as with scrolling, should not need re-raster either.
-When context is complex or the screen is large, the slowdown becomes visible, the browser takes up too much system memory, and laptop and mobile batteries are drained.
+When context is complex or the screen is large, the slowdown becomes visible, and laptop and mobile batteries are drained unnecessarily.

 Real browsers optimize these situations by using a technique I'll call *browser compositing*.
 The idea is to create a tree of explicitly cached